-- Cotton is long lasting as it’s a natural fiber
+- Cotton is long-lasting as it's a natural fibre

 - Cotton is hypoallergenic.

-- Cotton is less sensitive to sunlight and will resists from colour fading.
+- Cotton is less sensitive to sunlight and will resist colour fading.

-- Yarn is so strong that it is nearly impossible to break the yarn with pulling on it without assistance such as scissors or sharp edge to break the yarn strand.
+- Yarn is so strong that it is nearly impossible to break the yarn by pulling on it without assistance such as scissors or a sharp edge to break the yarn strand.

 Dish Washing with Cotton Yarns

-One element that I wasn’t careful with many years ago was that my stitch choice and hook didn’t match the recommendation of the yarn.
-For dish washing, you want tight stitches.
+One element that I wasn't careful with many years ago was that my stitch choice and hook didn't match the recommendation of the yarn.
+For dishwashing, you want tight stitches.
 Though the cotton yarn will not stretch, the stitches itself can stretch.
 Loose stitches will stretch the project.
-Tighter is better.
-Years ago, my second dishcloth was made with acrylic.
-You will see in my experiment why it’s the wrong choice, but if you are new to using yarn, you may make the same mistakes I did.
+The tighter is better.
+Years ago, my second dishcloth was made of acrylic.
+You will see in my experiment why it's the wrong choice, but if you are new to using yarn, you may make the same mistakes I did.

-Below is my experiment of testing Cotton verses Acrylic in water and scrubbing.
+Below is my experiment of testing Cotton versus Acrylic in water and scrubbing.

-- Test includes wetting both cotton and acrylic yarn.
+- The test includes wetting both cotton and acrylic yarn.

 - Scrubbing a cutting board.